-When deciding where to open your account, you’ll need to decide how much access to your money is required.
+When deciding where to open your savings account, you’ll need to decide how much access to your money is required.
 Certain savings accounts require a set notice period before withdrawals can be made.

 Help your savings make the grade with Aviva

-Aviva’s Regular Saver aims to allow you to gradually build up the funds necessary to support your children’s third level education.
+Aviva’s Regular Saver aims to allow you to gradually build up the funds necessary to support your child’s third level education.
 You can save from as little as €100 a month through Regular Saver.

-The lump sum investors… Mary and Vincent…
+The lump sum investors;

-Let’s say they invest €10,000 for their child Alex’s education in Investment Bond.
+Let’s say they invest €10,000 for their child Alex’s education in an Investment Bond.
 If we assume their fund returns 3%, 5% or 7% per year, the following table shows what their return could potentially look like over different time periods excluding the impact of tax.